The initial decision was made to be a multi-functional, commuter tote bag, which evolved over time.

 Paper Prototype II Back

-Prototype II (Bottom): A large backpack with generous front box pockets, water bottle pockets on both sides, and straps that allow it to be used as a backpack or a tote bag.
+Prototype II: A large backpack with generous front box pockets, water bottle pockets on both sides, and straps that allow it to be used as a backpack or a tote bag.
 Inside the bag, there is a laptop sleeve.
 The bottom of the bag is reinforced with hard cardboard corners, like a steamer trunk.

 Muslin Protoype I Front